jdiasn/lidarwind/joss/paper.md

 Wind is one of the essential components of the atmospheric system, modulating precipitation on larger scales, transporting moisture and heat, and contributing to dispersing aerosols.
-Due to the urgent need to replace fossil fuel-based power plants with systems based on renewable energy sources, the wind has become one of the primary energy sources.
+Due to the urgent need to replace fossil fuel-based power plants with systems based on renewable energy sources, wind has become one of the primary energy sources.
 Understanding wind variability is imperative for improving numerical weather prediction models and for planning wind farms.
 However, the number of currently available wind observations is still limited, and most of the available observations are from radiosondes or meteorological towers (met-towers).
 Those observational systems are restricted to a particular time (radiosondes) or height (met-towers).
-Wind lidars have been used to minimise those limitations, allowing monitoring of wind constantly from near the surface up to, for example, 5 km.
+Wind lidar has been used to minimise those limitations, allowing monitoring of wind constantly from near the surface up to, for example, 5 km.

 Several wind lidar models are commercially available, but their operating software is often proprietary.
-Although different scanning strategies for retrieving wind exist, for example, the  Doppler beam swing (DBS, [@vanZandt2000]), the velocity azimuth display (VAD,  [@lhermitte1962; @eberhard1989]) and the 6-beam introduced by [@sathe2015] most of the lidar operating software provides horizontal wind speed and direction profile retrievals for the DBS and VAD scanning strategies.
+Although different scanning strategies for retrieving wind exist, for example, the  Doppler beam swing [DBS, [@vanZandt2000]], the velocity azimuth display [VAD,  [@lhermitte1962; @eberhard1989]] and the 6-beam introduced by [@sathe2015] most of the lidar operating software provides horizontal wind speed and direction profile retrievals for the DBS and VAD scanning strategies.
 However, the retrievals of horizontal wind profiles are unavailable if the lidar is set to scan using the 6-beam strategy.
 In addition,